 • HVAC contractor: “How soon can you respond to a no-heat emergency call in [County]?” / “What does AC maintenance cost in [City]?”

-For each question, write a direct answer of 40–60 words immediately following the heading.
+For each question, write a direct answer of 40 to 60 words immediately following the heading.
 Then expand with details, pricing context, service area specifics, and supporting information.
-This structure — direct answer first, context after — is the format AI systems extract from.
+This structure (direct answer first, context after) is the format AI systems extract from.

-ImageWorks Creative's December 2025 analysis of local service business AEO notes that "first wins often show up in 60 to 90 days" after adopting question-led page structures, with stronger gains emerging in 6 to 12 months as content depth, consistency, and reputation signals accumulate.
+Per ImageWorks Creative’s December 2025 analysis, “first wins often show up in 60 to 90 days” after adopting question-led page structures, with stronger gains in 6 to 12 months as content depth, consistency, and reputation signals accumulate.

 Schema markup is the structured data layer that helps AI systems accurately interpret your business information.
 For local businesses, two schema types are foundational: